stolostron/multicloud-operators-subscription/docs/gitrepo_subscription.md

 No webhook specific configuration is needed in subscriptions.

 ## Limitations

-* If you are subscribing to Kubernetes resource configuration YAML files, include only one Kubernetes resource definition in each YAML file.
-If a file includes multiple resource definitions, only the first definition is applied.

-* A kubernetes resource YAML file cannot start with `---` line.

 * You cannot subscribe to a specific commit of a branch.